invesdwin/invesdwin-context-python/README.md

 Assertions.assertThat(result).isEqualTo("Hello World!");
 ```

-For more elaborate examples for the python script integration, have a look at the test cases in `invesdwin-context-python-runtime-contract` which are executed in each individual runtime module test suite.
+For more elaborate examples of the python script integration, have a look at the test cases in `invesdwin-context-python-runtime-contract` which are executed in each individual runtime module test suite.

 ## Recommended Editor